DemocracyApps/Community-Budget-Explorer/README.md

 the [Asheville budget site](http://avlbudget.org) as our first production site on the new platform.
 We will begin adding several western NC county budgets over the next month or two, and are looking for other communities interested in using the platform.

+If you are interested in contributing to the project (independently, or as part of [CityCampNC](http://citycampnc.org/) June 11-13, take a look at the [issues page](https://github.com/DemocracyApps/GBE/issues), especially those labeled with _Hackathon Project_.

 ## Documentation